Weiss Asset Management LP Purchases 518,810 Shares of Broadscale Acquisition Corp. (NASDAQ:SCLE)

-Weiss Asset Management LP raised its position in Broadscale Acquisition Corp.
-(NASDAQ:SCLE) by 46.4% during the 3rd quarter, according to its most recent filing with the SEC.
-The institutional investor owned 1,638,019 shares of the company’s stock after acquiring an additional 518,810 shares during the period.
-Weiss Asset Management LP owned about 16.18% of Broadscale Acquisition worth $15,905,000 as of its most recent filing with the SEC.
+Weiss Asset Management LP grew its position in shares of Broadscale Acquisition Corp.
+(NASDAQ:SCLE) by 46.4% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 1,638,019 shares of the company’s stock after buying an additional 518,810 shares during the quarter.
+Weiss Asset Management LP owned 16.18% of Broadscale Acquisition worth $15,905,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in SCLE.
-Millennium Management LLC bought a new stake in Broadscale Acquisition in the 2nd quarter valued at approximately $12,201,000.
-HBK Investments L P bought a new stake in Broadscale Acquisition in the 2nd quarter valued at approximately $8,039,000.
-Beryl Capital Management LLC bought a new stake in Broadscale Acquisition in the 2nd quarter valued at approximately $7,507,000.
-Spring Creek Capital LLC bought a new stake in Broadscale Acquisition in the 2nd quarter valued at approximately $7,283,000.
-Finally, Linden Advisors LP bought a new stake in Broadscale Acquisition in the 2nd quarter valued at approximately $6,738,000.
+Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
+Magnetar Financial LLC bought a new position in Broadscale Acquisition in the 3rd quarter worth $100,000.
+Glazer Capital LLC purchased a new stake in Broadscale Acquisition in the 2nd quarter worth $117,000.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS purchased a new stake in Broadscale Acquisition in the 2nd quarter worth $146,000.
+OLD Mission Capital LLC purchased a new position in shares of Broadscale Acquisition during the second quarter valued at about $156,000.
+Finally, Laurion Capital Management LP purchased a new position in shares of Broadscale Acquisition during the second quarter valued at about $194,000.

 Broadscale Acquisition Corp. is a blank check company.
 The company was incorporated in 2020 and is based in Philadelphia, Pennsylvania.